 The following is a narrative of William F. Baker, an American ‘Kampina soldier’.

-He was one of three crew members that bailed out of a C-47 transport aircraft before
+Baker was one of three crew members that bailed out of a C-47 transport aircraft

 Carrier Group, APO 133, U.S. Army.

 ‘On September 17, 1944 I, William F Baker, 2nd Lt., was co-pilot on a C-47 number

 316033 B plus; piloted by 1st Lt.
 Donald A Pahlow, Radio Operator S/Sgt.
 Rollin D.

 Ellis and Crew Chief Cristopher T/Stg S. Domitrovich.
 This was the thirteenth trip

 of our new plane and the mission was a paratroop drop with the “LZ” just across the

 Wilhelmina canal east of Best, Holland.